nf-core/oncoanalyser/docs/usage.md

   --outdir /path/to/outdir/
 ```

-can be specified in a config file like so:
+can be specified in a config file by stripping the `--` like so:
 ```groovy title='params.config'
 params {
     mode = "wgts"